 Conversational AI chatbots can be divided into a number of categories based on their level of maturity:

 Level 1: This is the basic level where the chatbot can answer questions with pre-built responses.
 It is capable of sending notifications and reminders.

-Level 2: At this level, the chatbot can answer questions and can also improvise a little during a follow-up.
+Level 2: At this level, the chatbot can answer questions and also lightly improvise during a follow-up.

-Level 3: The assistant is now capable of engaging in a conversation with the user wherein it can offer more than the prebuilt answers.
+Level 3: The assistant is now capable of engaging in a conversation with the user where it can offer more than just the prebuilt answers.
 It gets an idea of the context and can help you make decisions with ease.